 WHO WILL BE THERE?

-For the event, I personally recommended a pair of agents who take on a LOT of different categories — giving attendees a great chance to meet 1-2 people who rep what they write.
+For the event, I personally recommended a pair of agents who take on a LOT of different categories—giving attendees a great chance to meet one to two people who rep what they write.
 The two agent bios:

 Barbara Scott (Wordserve Literary) is actively seeking adult full-length fiction (65,000 to 100,000 words) in the following genres: women’s, romance, suspense/thriller, mystery, romantic suspense, historical, family saga, Amish, political thrillers, mainstream and supernatural/speculative; as well as adult short contemporary and historical fiction (40,000 to 65,000 words) in the genres of romance, historical and romantic suspense.
 Scott is also interested in middle-grade and young adult children’s books.
 Nonfiction interests include: current affairs, politics, management, sales, money, home life, marriage, family, parenting, health and diet, how-to, popular culture, psychology, science, self-help, women’s issues and devotionals.
 Visit Barbara Scott on the web at www.wordserveliterary.com.
 [No longer an active agent as of fall 2013.]